NathanJepson/GNFS_SageMath/README.md

 In terms of calculating squares and square roots in Z[θ], I have relied on the code of Professor William Stein: https://wstein.org/wiki/ant07(2f)projects(2f)shumow_raw.html </br>
 https://wstein.org/misc/aly-lll/gnfs.html </br>
 Worth noting that Stein did say that "In reality this would be done with the CRT."
-Using the Chinese Reminader Theorem to calculate square roots of polynomials might be implemented in a future version.
+Using the Chinese Remainder Theorem to calculate square roots of polynomials might be implemented in a future version.

 There is a slight modification needed to make to Stein's code in order to make it work in the year 2022: